 While leg presses are a great means to work the muscles all over your leg, the biggest beneficiaries of this form of workout are the quad muscles.
 Quadriceps are the four muscles that form the front of the thighs and using a leg press helps you get a good workout on them.

-Followed by your quads, the second biggest beneficiaries of these workouts are the hamstring and glutes muscles, which get quite a bit of benefit, thanks to the weight that is being pushed by your legs.
-The biggest benefactor of this movement still remains your quads, but you can see visible changes in the hamstring/glute areas too over a few weeks.
+Followed by your quads, the second biggest beneficiaries of these workouts are the hamstring and glutes muscles.
+They get quite a bit of benefit thanks to the weight that is being pushed by your legs.
+The biggest benefactor of this movement still remains your quads.
+Although you can see visible changes in the hamstring/glute areas too over a few weeks.

 Lastly, the calf muscles also tend to benefit from leg presses.
 Again, while quads get the most benefit since the actual push happens via the calf muscles, they too tend to benefit from the movement.